Darrius Heyward-Bey, is that really you?

 In these OTAs, Campbell clearly is looking to DHB with a purpose — reflexively zeroing in on him even when he isn't the first option.

 "He's looking for me," Heyward-Bey said brightly of Campbell.
-"When I'm out there, I'm just thinking the ball's coming to me every down, no
+"When I'm out there, I'm just thinking the ball's coming to me every down, no matter who the quarterback is."

 Wait.
 Let's repeat that: The QBs are looking for Heyward-Bey.